Anastasiia-QA13/readme-sync-test/docs/San Francisco TOURS 🌉/walk-the-golden-gate-bridge-with-owlbert-copy/index.md

 ---
-title: Cammina sul Golden Gate Bridge con Owlbert!
+title: Walk the Golden Gate Bridge with Owlbert!
-excerpt: Un tour curato di uno dei ponti più famosi del paese!
+excerpt: A curated tour of one of the country's most famous bridges!
 deprecated: false
 hidden: false
 link: